kiwicom/crane/README.md

 ## Usage

-1. Deploy your application on Rancher manually, with a commit SHA tagged image.
+1. Deploy your application on Rancher manually, with an image tagged with a git reference
+   (our recommendation is to use the commit SHA, but you can also use git tags.)
 2. Get a Rancher Environment API key and add the API keypair as secret variables in the project, named `RANCHER_ACCESS_KEY` and `RANCHER_SECRET_KEY`.